The C.A. Service Sponsorship Group

 10. Delegates serve on a World Service Conference Committee and work closely with Committee members throughout the year.
 It is the Delegate’s responsibility to work closely with other members of their WSC committee to ensure that it is in action throughout the year.

-11. Delegates keep Alternate Delegates fully informed so that the Alternate can replace the Delegate in an emergency.
+1. Delegates keep Alternate Delegates fully informed including access to documents and processes on WSC participation requirements, so that the Alternate can replace the Delegate in an emergency.

-12. Delegates shall help all newly elected WSC Delegates from their Areas by passing on knowledge of WSC procedures.
+2. Delegates shall help all newly elected WSC Delegates and Alternate Delegates from their Areas by passing on knowledge of WSC procedures including, but not exclusively, Credentialling, WSC Registration, access to document storage platform, referrals etc.

 1. Delegates and Alternate Delegates are to be elected to the WSC by each Area.
-Each Area shall have three (3) votes which may be carried by up to three (3) Area Delegates or Alternate Delegate(s), in person or by proxy, as set forth in the Standing Rules for the Cocaine Anonymous World Service Conference.
-If an Area has more than 75 meetings per week of its groups (excluding H&I), then that Area will be entitled to one additional vote for every fifty (50) meetings per week of its groups (or portion thereof).
-If an Area has any question concerning the number of votes to which it is entitled, that Area should contact its Regional Trustee or the WSO.
+Each Area shall have two (2) votes which may be carried by up to two (2) Area Delegates or Alternate Delegate(s), in person or by proxy, as set forth in the Standing Rules for the Cocaine Anonymous World Service Conference.
+If an Area has more than 25 meetings per week of its groups (excluding H&I), then that Area will be entitled to one additional vote for every fifty (50) meetings per week of its groups (or portion thereof).
+This takes effect after conference 2026 for all existing areas, and after conference 2022 for new areas recognized at WSC.
+If an Area has any question concerning the number of votes to which it is entitled, that Area should contact its Regional Trustee.
+Areas should ensure that Groups and /or online groups are aligned with only one (1) Area, avoiding inaccurate Delegate counts, and permitted Area votes at Conference.

-4. The Delegates and Alternate Delegates are to be elected for a term of four (4) Conferences, within a period of four (4) consecutive years.
+3. The Delegates and Alternate Delegates are to be elected for a term of four (4) conferences, within a period of four (4) consecutive conferences.
 It is suggested that the spirit of rotation be followed.

 T: 416-533-6024